 An anorectal anomaly can be associated with other problems, but the doctor will examine the child closely to check if this is the case.
 About one in 3,000 babies are born with an anorectal anomaly.

 What treatments are available and are there any alternatives?

 The treatment depends on the type of anorectal anomaly.
 All types of anorectal anomaly will need an operation under general anaesthetic.
 In some cases only one operation (anorectoplasty) will be needed, but most children may need a series of operations.

 The first operation is to create a loop stoma (an artificial way of disposing of waste matter) usually in the days after birth.
 The second is an posterior sagittal anorectoplasty (PSARP) operation to join the bowel to a newly created anus.
-This usually happens when your child is a few months old and has gained weight.
+This usually happens when the child is a few months old and has gained weight.

 What happens before the operation?

 Whichever operation is planned, you will receive information about how to prepare the child for the operation in your admission letter and your welcome booklet.
 The surgeon will explain the operation in detail, discuss any worries you may have and ask your permission for the operation by asking you to sign a consent form.
 An anaesthetist will also visit you to explain about anaesthetic in more detail.
 If the child has any medical problems, like allergies, please tell the doctors.

 As the child cannot take oral fluids normally due to the blocked bowel, they will need a drip of fluids for a while before the operation.
 The child will also need a nasogastric tube, which is passed up the nose, down the foodpipe and into the stomach.
 This will drain off the stomach and bowel contents and vent any air which has built up, which will make the child more comfortable.